Occ. Code 8125100

 BRIEF DESCRIPTION OF CLASS

-Positions in this title assist the Director of Correctional Guidance with program development, implementation, and evaluation of facility program development.
-In order to ensure continuity of services and to facilitate the transition of incarcerated individuals or veterans preparing for release.
-Incumbents in these positions act as a liaison with community resources and with other State and federal agencies.
+Correctional Services Guidance Specialists assist the Director of Correctional Guidance with program development, implementation, and evaluation of facility program development to ensure continuity of services and to facilitate the transition of incarcerated individuals or veterans preparing for release.
+Incumbents act as a liaison with community resources and with other State and federal agencies.

 Correctional services guidance specialist: full performance level; staff position in support of the Director Correctional Guidance in the development, implementation, and evaluation of facility program development.

 Assistant Director Correctional Guidance is a one-position class that assists the Director of Correctional Guidance in the design and implementation of policy on a Department-wide basis relating to all guidance activities.